Team-Uniken/api.relid.uniken.com/source/index.md

 ## UpdateCredential

 The purpose of this routine is to update one or more credentials of the end-user.
-This routine can only be invoked if ```AuthenticateUser``` routine has been successfully completed.<br>Pretty much all the relevant credentials of the end-user - secret question(s) and answer(s), one-time-use access code generation seeds, primary password(s), device binding to user-app etc - may be updated using this routine. <br><br>The result is informed to API-client via status update (core) / event notification (wrapper) callback routines.
+This routine can only be invoked if ```AuthenticateUser``` routine has been successfully completed.
+Pretty much all the relevant credentials of the end-user - secret question(s) and answer(s), one-time-use access code generation seeds, primary password(s), device binding to user-app etc - may be updated using this routine.
+The result is informed to API-client via status update (core) / event notification (wrapper) callback routines.

 ```c
 int coreUpdateCredential